AdithNG/Hydroponic-Monitoring-System/README.md

-# HydroLearn - AI-Powered Hydroponics Monitoring and Alert System
+# HydroSense - AI-Powered Hydroponics Monitoring and Alert System

-**HydroLearn** is an AI-powered, real-time monitoring and alert system designed to optimize and improve the sustainability of hydroponic farming.
+**HydroSense** is an AI-powered, real-time monitoring and alert system designed to optimize and improve the sustainability of hydroponic farming.
 It gathers real-time sensor data (temperature, humidity, pH) from a hydroponic setup, uses machine learning to predict future conditions, and sends alerts when critical thresholds are exceeded.
 The project leverages data analytics, machine learning, and Firebase integration to create a system that helps improve plant growth efficiency while reducing resource consumption.

 ## Table of Contents
 - [Introduction](#introduction)